 #7- Use Video Tags

-Tags are very important for YouTube videos because they boost your article relevance about every other video on YouTube.
+Tags are very important for YouTube videos because they boost your article relevance to every other video on YouTube.

 I mean, videos that have the same or similar tags should be grouped together and shown in the related/recommended videos sidebar.

 And that is your primary goal with video tagging.
 To get maximum passive exposure through the power of video relevance.